Red Lobster Biscuits

 Instructions

-• Mix biscuit mix, milk, and cheddar cheese until soft dough forms; beat vigorously for 30 seconds.
-Drop dough by spoonfuls onto ungreased cookie sheet.
-Bake for 8-10 minutes or until golden brown.
+• Mix the biscuit mix, milk, and cheddar cheese until a soft dough forms; beat vigorously for 30 seconds.
+Drop spoonfuls of dough onto an ungreased cookie sheet.
+Bake for 8–10 minutes, or until golden brown.

-• Mix melted butter, garlic powder, and dried parsley; brush generously over warm biscuits before removing from cookie sheet.
+• Mix melted butter, garlic powder, and dried parsley; brush generously over the warm biscuits before removing them from the cookie sheet.
 Serve warm.
-Make 10-12 biscuits.
+This recipe makes 10–12 biscuits.

 Nutrition